Dr. Biology: This is Ask A Biologist, a program about the living world and I'm Dr. Biology, here with my co-host Ramon Santos.

 Ramon: I'm a nine-year-old.
 I go to Paul Lawrence Dunbar School.
 It's fun over there and I like it a lot.

 Dr. Biology: You like it a lot?
 What's the name of your teacher?

 Dr. Biology: Mr. Osinski.
 All right.
 He actually got to come and visit with you today, didn't he?

 Dr. Biology: Ramon, let's introduce our guest biologist.
 What do you think?

 Dr. Biology: Oh.
 Let me see that.
 You got a paper cut.
-Luck for us, in this studio we have band aids and we have antibiotics.
+Lucky for us, in this studio we have band-aids and we have antibiotics.
 So we're going to fix you up.
 And it also turns out that our guest scientist can tell us what your body is going to do about that cut, because even if you don't know it, your body is about to go to war.
 And the battlefield is the paper cut you just got.

 Hang in there with us, folks.
 We're going to fix him up.

 [fast forward noise]